EpsilonSolutions/netscaler-command-reference/docs/rewrite/rewrite-policy/rewrite-policy.md

 <b>name</b>
 Name for the rewrite policy.
 Must begin with a letter, number, or the underscore character (_), and must contain only letters, numbers, and the hyphen (-), period (.) hash (#), space ( ), at (@), equals (=), colon (:), and underscore characters.
 Can be changed after the rewrite policy is added.
 The following requirement applies only to the NetScaler CLI:
-If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my rewrite policy" or ?my rewrite policy?).
+If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my rewrite policy" or 'my rewrite policy').

 <b>rule</b>
 Expression against which traffic is evaluated.
 Written in default syntax.